nl4opt/nl4opt.github.io/pages/results.md

 - **Test Accuracy:** 0.780

+## How winners are determined

+* Both subtasks were evaluated in the same manner.

+* In the **initial phase** of the competition, the participants trained their model on their own servers and submitted their trained checkpoints.
+The organizers evaluate the submitted checkpoints on the same hardware RTX 6000 (14 vCPUs, 46 GiB RAM).
+The evaluation score and logs were provided to the participants for feedback.

+* In the **final phase** of the competition, the organizers ran the training and evaluation code of the participants on the same server.
+The server configuration with 8x A100 GPUs (1800 GiB RAM) was selected so that all participant's models could fit in the GPU memory and it was shared to the participants.
+The final score was used to determine the winners.

 # Leaderboard

 The score is based on the performance of the models ran by the organizers on the same training and evaluation server.